hsavzyan/task-manager/README.md

 ## Contributing

 Contributions are always welcome!
 Please feel free to submit a pull request.
 For major changes, kindly open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).